fossabot/fuzzify-pashto/README.md

 ##### opitons.es2018

  - `false` **(default)** Will not use [lookbehind assertions](https://v8.dev/blog/regexp-lookbehind-assertions) in regex because [they are not supported on every platform](https://caniuse.com/#feat=js-regexp-lookbehind)
  - `true` Only to be used with an environment like recent version of Chrome or Node.js, where lookbehind assertions [are supported](https://node.green/).
 This allows for cleaner matching of word beginnings, properly handling spaces and punctuation. **warning:** Do not use this if using in different, unsupported environments.
-It will cause a syntax error.
+It will cause a syntax error

 ##### options.ignoreDiacritics
- - `false` **default** Diacritics will make or break matches.
+ - `false` **default** Diacritics will make or break matches
- - `true` Diacritics will be ignored, and matches will work regardless of whether or not they are included.
+ - `true` Diacritics will be ignored, and matches will work regardless of whether or not they are included

 ### fuzzifyPashto.es2018IsSupported()